Friday Digital Roundup

 When something stops working we move onto the next idea, and although some of what we do still remains un-matched, lots of our ideas have been snapped up by other groups – so we simply move onto the next thing.

 In your group (and your business) you need to know when to stop doing something and re-invent yourself.
-We accepted the LBS tag and now use that as our brand.
+We accepted the LBS tag and used that as our brand.
 Everyone else was calling us that, so why not wear it proudly?
 Caroline did!

 We also accept that some of our marketing won’t always work so we constantly work to change it.